Glossary of terms

 The Australian Government department with responsibility for developing and administering higher education policy and programs and administering funding under the Higher Education Support Act 2003.

 The legal framework which governs the delivery of education to overseas students studying in Australia on a student visa.
 The framework sets out clear roles and responsibilities for providers of education and training to international students and complements Australia’s student visa laws.
-For more information visit the Department of Education and Training’s website.
+For more information visit the Department of Education, Skills and Employment’s website.

 Use of any digital technology or resources to deliver and support specific teaching and learning aims/outcomes.
 Also referred to as ‘online learning’ or 'technology enhanced learning'.

 Courses offered to students studying in Australia on student visas.
 ‘Intensive’ denotes full-time study load (20 scheduled course contact hours per week).